-The Pampered Chef Cutting Edge Food Chopper (Est. $33) is far and away the best reviewed of these manual choppers by both experts and owners.
+The Pampered Chef Cutting Edge Food Chopper (Est. $35) is far and away the best reviewed of these manual choppers by both experts and owners.
 It's decidedly low tech, you place herbs, nuts or cut up pieces of vegetables in the small rubber lid or on a cutting board, position the chopper over it, and "slap" down on the handle to activate the chopper.
-It's not something you want to use for big jobs -- your hand would end up pretty battered and bruised -- but it's a heck of a lot faster than using a knife to mince herbs, an onion, or ingredients for a salad.
+It's not something you want to use for big jobs -- your hand would end up pretty battered and bruised -- but it's a heck of a lot faster than using a knife to mince herbs, an onion, or ingredients for a salad-for-one.
 People who only need to do those small jobs and either have poor knife skills or are uncomfortable using knives love this little chopper.
 Unlike even the smallest electric food processors, the Cutting Edge Food Chopper stores away in a relatively small space.
 It also gets great reviews for durability, with some users saying they had it for 10 years and it's still sharp.

 We didn't see any expert reviews for the Chef'n VeggiChop Hand-Powered Food Chopper (Est. $20), but it's one of the top-rated manual food choppers on Amazon.com, and it looks intriguing.
 Instead of "slapping," it works on a torque system, you pull a string and it spins the blade, which chops the food.
 The more pulls, the finer the chop.
 It's larger than the Pampered Chef Food Chopper, but not as large as even a small electric food processor.
-One advantage it does have over the Pampered Chef -- it includes a bowl with a lit for storage if you don't want to use the ingredients right away.
+One advantage it does have over the Pampered Chef -- it includes a bowl with a lid for storage if you don't want to use the ingredients right away.